kotinarupali/CSE442_Poker_Game/README.md

 # CSE442

 # Poker Game Description:
   ## Given a table and 2-10 player, we are going to play poker game.
+The game will started at clockwise position.
+At Round 1 also called Pre-Flop Round, at this stage each player bet with their best 2 hidden cards.
+During the "underground position", a player have 3 options to play which is Fold,Call, and Raise.
+Round 1 completed when all player folded or commited same amount of poker chips to pot.

 # Poker game Interface :
    1. login page